 6. They have a mountaineering library to browse

-As Samuel Taylor Coleridge and Canon Hardwicke Rawnsley were both avid mountaineers, it seems appropriate that the National Trust have built a fresh mountaineering library inside the Allan Bank.
+As Samuel Taylor Coleridge and Canon Hardwicke Rawnsley were both avid mountaineers, it seems appropriate that the National Trust has built a fresh mountaineering library inside the Allan Bank.

 It’s named The Chorley Hopkinson library as the Hopkinson and Chorley families kindly donated their collection of over 700 items to the shelves here including books, magazines, and guidebooks.
 Lord Chorley was a former chairman of the National Trust.

 Inside you can find an amazing 3D painting on the walls of one of the local peaks.
 Plus, there have been exhibitions and dedications to Sir Chris Bonington, one of the greatest mountaineers of our time.

 7. You can call Allan Bank home for the day

 Unlike other National Trust properties, the Allan Bank is far from a historic relic where you can only look at antiques from the side lines.

 It’s a home that welcomes you with open arms and a place where you can sit down and feel at home.

 You can cosy up on one of their sofas with a hot drink, keep the kids distracted with arts and crafts, play board games or sit down with a good book.